PostHog/posthog.com/contents/docs/cdp/common-questions.md

 title: Troubleshooting and FAQs
 ---

+## My app isn't working, what do I do?

+1. Checking that the app is enabled with the correct configuration options in the [data pipeline tab](https://us.posthog.com/apps).
+2. Click "Logs & metrics" and go to the `processEvent metrics` tab to check that the app is processing events without errors.
+3. Check the `Logs` tab to see if there are any errors.
+4. Go to the data management tab to check if there any [ingestion warnings](https://us.posthog.com/data-management/ingestion-warnings).
+5. If the app relates to an external service, check that the external service is working correctly.
+Make a request to the relevant API endpoint or use a tool like [webhook.site](https://webhook.site/).

 ## How do I capture data from another application?

-We depreciated the functionality of apps that enabled you to capture data from other tools.
-Functionally, these apps were similar to a cron which ran every minute (or more) and pulled data from another tool.
+We depreciated the functionality of PostHog apps that enabled you to capture data from other tools.
+Functionally, these apps were a cron which ran every minute (or more) and pulled data from another tool.

 There are two options for recreating these functionality: